pollination-apps/direct-sun-hours/README.md

 ### Run simulation

-If you are using the browser:
+If you are using the browser;

 1. Upload a hbjson file
 2. Upload an EPW file
 3. Run the simulation